microsoft/nni/docs/en_US/Compressor/CompressionUtils.md

 ```python
 s_analyzer = SensitivityAnalysis(model=net, val_func=val, sparsities=[0.25, 0.5, 0.75], early_stop_mode='dropped', early_stop_value=0.1)
 ```
-If users only want to analyze several specified convolutional layers, users can specify the target conv layers by the 'sepcified_layers' parameter in analysis function.
+If users only want to analyze several specified convolutional layers, users can specify the target conv layers by the `specified_layers` in analysis function. `specified_layers` is a list that consists of the Pytorch module names of the conv layers.
 For example
 ```python
 sensitivity = s_analyzer.analysis(val_args=[net], specified_layers=['Conv1'])
 ```
-In this example, only the Conv1 layer is analyzed.
+In this example, only the `Conv1` layer is analyzed.
+In addtion, users can quickly and easily achieve the analysis parallelization by launching multiple processes and assigning different conv layers of the same model to each process.

 ### Output example
 The following lines are the example csv file exported from SensitivityAnalysis.
 The first line is constructed by 'layername' and sparsity list.
 Here the sparsity value means how much weight SensitivityAnalysis prune for each layer.
 Each line below records the model accuracy when this layer is under different sparsities.
-Note that, due to the early_stop option, some layers may not have model accuracies under all sparsities, because its accuracy drop has already exceeded the threshold set by the user.
+Note that, due to the early_stop option, some layers may not have model accuracies/losses under all sparsities, for example, its accuracy drop has already exceeded the threshold set by the user.
 ```
 layername,0.05,0.1,0.2,0.3,0.4,0.5,0.7,0.85,0.95
 features.0,0.54566,0.46308,0.06978,0.0374,0.03024,0.01512,0.00866,0.00492,0.00184